 Heel and Arch Pain, Plantar Fasciitis, Achilles Tendinitis

-Both heel pain and heel spurs are frequently associated with plantar fasciitis, an inflammation of the band connective tissue (fascia) that runs along the bottom (plantar surface) of the foot, from the heel to the ball of the foot.
-Plantar fasciitis is common among athletes who run and jump a lot.
+- Plantar Fasciitis: Both heel pain and heel spurs are frequently associated with plantar fasciitis, an inflammation of the band connective tissue (fascia) that runs along the bottom (plantar surface) of the foot, from the heel to the ball of the foot.
+It is common among athletes who run and jump a lot.

 A podiatrist will diagnosis the cause of heel pain by examining the area and may perform diagnostic X-rays to rule out problems of the bone.